-Top 10 Best Last Minute Xmas Magazine Subscriptions for Outdoorsmen
+Top 10 Best Magazine Subscriptions for Outdoorsmen for 2018

 6. Ski

-We all know that one person in our lives that just can’t get enough of skiing.
-Chasing powder becomes more of a sickness than a hobby for a lot of avid skiers and snowboarders during the winter months — a subscription to Ski magazine could be a killer gift for the alpine enthusiast who loves everything that is skiing.
+We all know that one person in our lives that just can’t get enough of skiing — and maybe it’s you.
+Chasing powder becomes more of a sickness than a hobby for a lot of avid skiers and snowboarders during the winter months — a subscription to Ski magazine could be a killer gift for yourself or the alpine enthusiast who loves everything that is skiing.
 This magazine covers everything from information on skiing gear, fitness tips, travel suggestions and ways to improve your performance.
 It’s a great read both during the height of the ski season as well as during the warmer months when you’re hankering to get on the slopes.
-Planning trips to awesome and affordable destinations, keeping up to speed with all the best new gear and reading up on some pro-tips for staying in prime skiing shape are all killer reasons why your favorite skier will love this mag.
+Planning trips to awesome and affordable destinations, keeping up to speed with all the best new gear and reading up on some pro-tips for staying in prime skiing shape are all killer reasons why you or your favorite skier will love this mag.
 Issues are sent out bi-monthly for a total of just $8.00 — that’s 73 percent off of the cover price!
-Fuel the addiction and get the skier in your life hooked on some new reading content!
+Fuel the addiction and get hooked on some new reading content!

 Price: $8.00 (73 percent off cover price)